SevenSecrets/boris_bikes_thursday/README.md

 # Boris Bikes

-This is a project to build a program to manage boris bike rental scheme
+This is a project to build a program to manage boris bike rental scheme.